FozanAzhar/AI-Lipsync/Listed-Wav2Lip-Assignment/README.md

 # Listed_Wav2Lip_Lipsync

-I have used the pretrained model from Wav2Lip, more specificallt the Wav2Lip + GAN model, the github page for which can be found [here](https://github.com/Rudrabha/Wav2Lip).
+The model can be run by executing the cells one by one in the notebook Listed_Wav2Lip.ipynb.